AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.6.md

 The revamped Stingray and the Beast lightmap bakers now reflect more meaningful baker settings.
 See ~{ About baking with the Stingray baker }~ and ~{ About baking with Beast }~ for the updated options.

+### Light baking improvements

+Improvements to light baking and post-processing effects (SSAO, SSR) increase the lighting quality of architectural visualization scenes.
+If you bake lighting, ambient occlusion is now automatically baked and stored in the alpha channel of your lightmaps.
+New shading environment properties help you control how to apply baked AO and SSAO to your final scene.

 ## Experimental features